 - Results from the standards measure the program's effects on broader organizational goals and objectives.

 1. Reaction criteria focus on what participants thought and felt about the program; 2. learning criteria provides a quantifiable measure of what has been learned during the program, 3.

-Phillips proposed the Return on investment (ROI) "level 5" evaluation be done at all 4 of Kirkpatrick's levels of criteria, which essentially calculates the money gained or lost as a result of program implementation.
-Career counseling might involve the administration of Aptitude tests, which help determine and measure one's potential for learning a specific set of skills through future training.
-Regarding aptitude tests, Special Aptitude Tests are used to assess particular abilities required for a specific job, such as psychomotor abilities (e.g., Purdue Peg Board, O'Connor Finger Dexterity Test), and have a high degree of specificity (i.e., different aptitudes do not correlate); Multiple Aptitude Batteries measure different aptitudes through the administration of numerous tests (e.g., Differential Aptitude Test, General Aptitude Test Battery).
+Phillips proposed that the Return on investment (ROI) "level 5" evaluation should be carried out using all four of Kirkpatrick's criteria levels.
+Phillips presented this evaluation, which computes the amount of money gained or lost directly from the program's implementation.
+The administration of aptitude tests, which assist in determining and measuring an individual's potential for acquiring a particular set of abilities through further training, may be a component of career counseling.
+Special Aptitude Tests are used to evaluate particular abilities required for a specific job, such as psychomotor abilities (for example, the Purdue Peg Board or the O'Connor Finger Dexterity Test), and have a high degree of specificity (i.e., different aptitudes do not correlate with one another).
+Multiple Aptitude Batteries are used to measure various skills by administering numerous tests (for example, the Differential Aptitude Test or the General Aptitude Test Battery).

-In Holland's Personality and Environment Typology, higher degrees of differentiation lead to more accurate predictions.
-Strong-Campbell Interest Inventory, Vocational Preference Inventory, and Self-Directed Search are some tests a career counselor might use to measure the personality types as described by Holland's Personality Typology.
+Higher degrees of divergence in Holland's Personality and Environment Typology lead to more accurate predictions.
+This is one of the critical tenets of the theory.
+Strong-Campbell Tests such as the Interest Inventory, the Vocational Preference Inventory, and the Self-Directed Search are examples of the kinds of assessments a career counsellor might use to measure the different personality types outlined in Holland's Personality Typology.